OpenCommit-H/github-readme-developer-health/algorithm.md

 ## simple formula

-weekly least levels of physical activity
+Weekly least levels of physical activity

 The minimum number of steps per week is 21000.